johnpeart/johnpeart.github.io/_posts/2023-05-01-eurovision-first-listens.md

     It is however in the doomful final slot of the show, possibly sealing its fate to score badly from the outset.

+summing-up: |
+  There's a lot to like in this year's Eurovision Song Contest entries.

+  The qualifiers from the semi-finals are more unpredictable than ever.
+The jury votes will no longer happen following last year's vote rigging scandals, so it's all on the public vote.

+  The first semi-final seems like the weaker of the two to me.
+I'd expect some weird selections from that crop, and some great songs to get knocked out from the second semi-final.

+  As for some of my favourites: **Sweden** has, as usual, brought its A-game.
+A powerhouse anthem that will shake down the rafters of the M&S Bank Arena in Liverpool. **Austria** is a bit bonkers, but in the best possible way. **Denmark**'s entry is very much my vibe. **Poland** is set to bring the sexy. **Lithuania** is memorable and enchanting.
+And, for the second year in a row, I actually have some hope for our own chances, here in the **United Kingdom**.

+  Wooden spoons go to **Romania**, **Croatia**, and **Finland**.

+  But those are just my opinions.
+The beauty of Eurovision is that we all get an opinion; it's one of the biggest referenda you can take part in!
+Go find your Eurovibes, tune in and vote on 9, 11 and 13 May 2023 at 8:00pm on BBC One.

 ---